 As Marc Andreessen wrote in 2011, “Software is Eating the World”.
 Software is better at performing mundane tasks, and as we get better at writing code (and the machine learning that powers more and more of it) the tasks get less and less mundane.
 Software can work 24/7, is never late, doesn’t make one-off mistakes, doesn’t get distracted on the job, and has a marginal cost of almost zero.

 Kodak had 120,000 employees at its peak, while Instagram had just 13 employees when it sold for $1 billion to Facebook in 2012.
-We now make our restaurant reservations online, read books on kindles (or just listen to them via audiobook), purchase travel by ourselves, and pay for everything with credit cards that don’t require a trip to the bank.
+We now make our restaurant reservations online, read books on kindles (or just listen to them via audiobook), purchase travel without an agent, and pay for everything with credit cards that don’t require a trip to the bank.

 Many see these past changes as dramatic, but they are actually just the beginning.
 Soon, waves of low skilled jobs will be automated: